-Both porcelain veneers and dental contact lenses are ceramic restorations that are “placed” (cemented) on the front surface of the teeth, to recreate the smile naturally and harmoniously.
-However, what differentiates them is the thickness of the ceramic and the preparation of the tooth.
-The dentist also says that ‘dental contact lenses’ is the popular name for ceramic veneers that are ultra-thin (0.3 to 0.5 mm).
-These facets allow the tooth not to be so worn, because they are very thin, thus leaving a larger tooth structure intact.
+Both porcelain veneers are ceramic restorations that are “placed” (cemented) on the front surface of the teeth to recreate the smile naturally and harmoniously.
+However, what differentiates them is the ceramic’s thickness and the tooth’s preparation.
+The dentist also says that ‘dental contact lenses’ is the popular name for ultra-thin ceramic veneers (0.3 to 0.5 mm).
+These facets allow the tooth not to be so worn because they are very thin, thus leaving a larger tooth structure intact.

-However, they differ from porcelain veneers, because they are thicker (around 7mm) and serve to correct major defects in dental color, shape, or positioning.
+However, they differ from porcelain veneers because they are thicker (around 7mm) and serve to correct major defects in dental colour, shape, or positioning.
 In addition, it requires greater dental wear, which can reach up to 1.5mm.
-The entire process of preparing the tooth and cementing the facets is performed under local anesthesia, generating minimal discomfort and pain for the patient”.
+Preparing the tooth and cementing the facets is performed under local anaesthesia, generating minimal discomfort and pain for the patient”.

-The laminated veneers, or dental contact lens, are thin sheets of porcelain or some other tooth-colored composite, which are bonded with cement over the surface of your natural tooth.
-They are a simple way to solve a variety of physical and aesthetic problems.
+The laminated veneers, or dental contact lens, are thin sheets of porcelain or some other tooth-coloured composite bonded with cement over the surface of your natural tooth.
+They are a simple way to solve various physical and aesthetic problems.
 As they are permanent, it will be necessary to carefully analyze the advantages and disadvantages of performing the procedure before deciding to place the facets.
 Six considerations need to be made and discussed with your dentist.

-The trial smile is a provisional temporary smile that is placed on prepared teeth.
-It allows you to “test-drive” your new smile before you commit to making long-term changes.
+The trial smile is a provisional temporary smile placed on prepared teeth.
+It allows you to “test-drive” your new smile before committing to long-term changes.
 This extra stage in the smile design process ensures that the outcome of your dental treatment will meet your expectations.

 Lack of staining: